LukasHuth/JavaMinesweeper/README.md

 - Left click to reveal a field
 - Right click to flag a field
 - Click a revealed field, that has all mines uncoveded around it, to reveal all fields around a field
-- To restart the game, click the text "You won!" or "You lost!" at the top of the window
+- To restart the game, click the text "You won!" or "Game Over" at the top of the window
 ## Screenshots
 ![Screenshot 1](https://github.com/LukasHuth/JavaMinesweeper/blob/master/image.png?raw=true)
 ![Screenshot 2](https://github.com/LukasHuth/JavaMinesweeper/blob/master/image2.png?raw=true)